harmslab/gpmap/docs/index.rst

 ============

 The `gpmap` package standardizes a data structure for genotype-phenotype (GP) maps.
-This format can be quickly ported to network graph formats (via NetworkX).
 Subset, manipulate, extend, etc. genotype-phenotype maps easily.
 Calculate statistics, model evolutionary trajectories, predict phenotypes.
-Efficient memory usage, using numpy arrays to store in memory.
+Efficient memory usage and manipulation, using Pandas Dataframe/Series.

+This package includes methods to simulate various computatioanl genotype-phenotype maps present in the literature.

+The GenotypePhenotypeMap object can is easily ported to network graphs (via NetworkX and GPGraph).

 .. image:: _img/gpm.png
     :align: center